daleonpz/Research-Project/chapter2.md

 --------------------------------------------------------------------

-Table: Statistics of estimated euler angles and distance to visual marker
+Table: Statistics of estimated Euler angles and distance to visual marker

 Camera calibration and the pinhole model